daviddalpiaz/r4sl/22-unsupervised.md

 ![](22-unsupervised_files/figure-latex/unnamed-chunk-22-1.pdf)<!-- -->

-If we instead plot the first two principal components, we see, even without coloring, once blob that is clearly separate from the rest.
+If we instead plot the first two principal components, we see, even without coloring, one blob that is clearly separate from the rest.

 ```r